 Old and New Timber, Cork, and Parquetry Floors

-Budget floor sanding is not limited to providing floor sanding and polishing services to old timber floors, but also covers new floor installations and their finishing.
-Cork floors (small pieces of cork processed to make cork tiles) and parquetry floors (patterned floors) are also sanded and refinished, except for the cork tile, which has veneer on its top.
-Parquetry sanding removes all the stains and brings the parquet floor back to life.
+We also cover new installations and their finishing.
+Cork (small pieces of cork processed to make cork tiles) and parquetry (patterned), except for the cork tile, which has veneer on its top.
+Parquetry sanding removes all the stains and brings the parquet back to life.

-Timber floor longevity depends on regular care and maintenance.
-The aging floor requires care and treatment to maintain its charm.
-Issues that arise with timber aging are wear, scratches, fading, and uneven surfaces.
+Wooden floor longevity depends on regular care and maintenance.
+The aging requires care and treatment to maintain its charm.
+Issues that arise with wood aging are wear, scratches, fading, and uneven surfaces.
 Sanding removes the damaged top layer, revealing fresh timber beneath, while polishing protects and enhances the natural grain.

 Old Timber Floor Restoring Steps

-Floor Assessment: Floor inspection is essential to estimate the damage and time required to restore it.
+Assessment: Inspection is essential to estimate the damage and time required to restore it.
 The first step is to identify scratches, dents, and areas with discoloration.
-Floor inspection is the determining step to taking required actions like selecting the timber(for floorboard replacement), choosing the sanding technique(drum, edge, or belt sander), and selecting the type of finish( oil-based or water-based).
+Inspection is the determining step to taking required actions like selecting the timber(for floorboard replacement), choosing the technique(drum, edge, or belt sander), and selecting the type of finish( oil-based or water-based).

-Sanding Process: After a detailed floor inspection and cleaning by the Budget Floor Sanding team, we start the sanding process with coarse-grit sandpaper that removes the old finish and levels uneven areas.
+Process: After a detailed inspection and cleaning by our team, we start the sanding process with coarse-grit that removes the old finish and levels uneven areas.
 We progressively shift to finer grits, which smooth the surface and prepare it for polishing.

-Floor Polishing: The process of timber floor restoration concludes with a high-quality polish application.
-Water-based or oil-based polyurethane floor finish protects the surface and enhances its shine.
+Polishing: The process of timber restoration concludes with a high-quality polish application.
+Water-based or oil-based polyurethane finish protects the surface and enhances its shine.

-It might seem a useless investment in restoring old floors, but it’s a fact that old timber vibes are rich, and their durability is unmatched compared to new wood.
-Some of the countless benefits of sanding old floors are:
+It might seem a useless investment in restoring old floors, but it’s a fact that old wood vibes are rich, and their durability is unmatched compared to new wood.
+Some of the countless benefits of sanding are:

 - Beauty restoration.